-Extract from 2011 Census, showing population in area around Roseburn Park.
-Of the 4,573 households around the park, almost 60% are owner-occupied and over 20% are renting from private landlords.
-Whilst the average proportion of pensioners is around 12% in the city, in Roseburn & Murrayfield it is over 18%; there are many elderly people.
-Car ownership is 6% higher than average, again confirming the relative affluence of the area.
-These people with money and time on their hands will be the target market for the café.
+Overpage is the extract from 2011 Census, showing population in the area around Roseburn Park.
+Of the 4,573 households in the vicinity, many are occupied by elderly people.
+Whilst the average proportion of pensioners is around 12% in the city, in Roseburn & Murrayfield it is over 18%.
+These retired people greatly value social interaction and need physical exercise and we anticipate the café will be valuable in getting them out of the house.